sreekanth25/Fractionless-Boilerplate/README.md

 * [Enavu](http://vanity.enavu.com/) - Vanity JS common jQuery plugin starter kit

 ... and many more I know I'm forgetting.

+# Development

+If you see a better way to do something or see errors in the code please feel free to submit a pull request.
+I'd even be flattered if you forked this and created a better overall product or something specific to your own needs.

+If you plan to contribute, please keep these guidelines in mind:

+* Make your changes in a new branch and push that instead.
+Name the branch "contrib-" followed by a short description of the change like: `contrib-rgba-mixin-update`
+* The `development` branch is now deprecated. `develop` is now the branch where all new changes are tested and worked on.
+The entire branching strategy has also changed in version 2.0.3 - see below for more on this.
+* If you must merge your changes, merge into the `develop` branch only.

+## Branching Strategy

+Fraction.less uses a pretty standard branching strategy with a master, develop, and feature branches.
+You should start all new work in a feature branch (contributors should use the naming convention described above).
+Feature branches are then tested by themselves and merged into the `develop` branch.
+From there, they are finally merged into master only when all bugs are fixed and the new code is polished.
+As of version 2.0.3 master will never be worked in directly.
+Changes will alawys trickle up from feature branches to develop and finally to master.
+Master is always the most recent stable version and develop is the bleeding edge complete version.
+All other branches are to be considered unsafe and care should be taken before using them as a starting point for any project.

 # License